vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 For this example, we’re using GKE with an existing Kubernetes cluster.
 You can also do this via minikube locally.

-Once the operator launches with an [example](https://github.com/askdba/vitess_frameworks/blob/main/django/operator/operator.yaml) backend database, let’s call it a “weatherapp”,we will create an initial weather database using the operator.
+The Django example we are using is the ["weather app"](https://github.com/askdba/vitess_frameworks/tree/main/django/my_weather_app).
+We first launch the vitess operator using the provided [configuration](https://github.com/askdba/vitess_frameworks/blob/main/django/operator/operator.yaml).

 The following section includes these steps:
 (1) creating a Vitess Operator pod and (2) building Vitess Cluster Components (1x primary tablet, 1x replica tablet, 3x etcd pods, 1x vtgate,1x vtctld, 1x vitessbackup)
 Create the ‘weatherapp’ database schema and users.